British & Commonwealth persons | RCN | RCNVR | WRCNS | home

 Of course, any additions, corrections etc. can also be e-mailed.

 Note.
-In naval circles it is custom to refer to the commander of a vessel as Captain.
+In naval circles it is custom to refer to the commander of a vessel as Captain, irrespective of rank.

 More explanation & other abbreviations can be found at the help page